MisterProtocol/RAND-editor/README.md

 third-party libraries were nonexistent.
 The second branch handles mouse support by means of a completely rewritten input section, which uses `ncurses` to multiplex terminal and mouse input.

+### Extra files

+There are a number of extra files and directories included in the repository that are not directly involved in building the editor or its helper executables.
+These are present for historical interest, and because they have been useful in the past in debugging problems with the editor.
+"pres.c", for example, will print the editor "state files" in a human-readable form.
+If you're not interested in them they may simply be removed.

+### What to Do First

+Read the `README` file.
+Read the top level `Makefile`, and `e19/Makefile`.
+Do what those Makefiles say.
+The most common way to build the editor, after everything has been set up, is to say `make clean bsd` or `make clean s5` at the top level.
+Before installing, you should test the editor.
+The editor executable is left in `e19/le`.
+The origin of the name `le` as opposed to `e` is lost to history.
+Note that this will not build the filter executables or the `man` files.
+Look in the subdirectories such as `fill` and `man` for those.
+Finally, `make bsd.install` or `make s5.install` will install the editor on your system.